 Community Support Services

-The CS#1 Community Support Services team provides a range of programs to support individuals and groups across Canberra.
+The CS#1 Community Support Services team provides a range of programs to support individuals and groups across Canberra and New South Wales.

 ACT Community Assistance and Support Program (CASP)

 CASP aims to enhance your health and wellbeing, and facilitate your independence and participation in the community.
 CASP provides individuals and their carers with support if they are finding daily living activities difficult due to a health issue.
 This health issue may be one that comes and goes (is episodic) or is short-term.

 CASP will assist you by carrying out daily living activities for you, such as mowing the lawn or providing meals, or by supporting you to perform these activities yourself.
 These support services can help you to stay well and, where possible, prevent you from suffering a decline in health or needing to present to hospital.
 When you do go to hospital, these services will help you to return to your home safely following your stay.

 Services that CS#1 offer under CASP can include: domestic assistance; food services; personal care; community participation and social support, information and advocacy; minor home maintenance and transport.